Souvenir (Emma Marrone album)

-Souvenir is the seventh solo studio album by Italian singer-songwriter Emma Marrone, released by Universal Music Italy and Capitol Records on 13 October 2023.
+Souvenir is the seventh studio album by Italian singer-songwriter Emma, released by Universal Music Italy and Capitol Records on 13 October 2023.

 The album peaked at number one on Italian Albums Chart, becoming the singer fifth album to achieve it, being certified platinum by FIMI.
 In 2024 the album was reiussed including the song "Apnea", which competed at the 74th Sanremo Music Festival.

 Composition and conception

 The album is composed of nine tracks, six of which were written by the singer herself, with the collaboration of songwriters and producers, such as Davide Simonetta, Francesco "Katoo" Catitti, Drillionaire, Federica Abbate, Nesli, Franco126, Andrea Bonomo and Takagi & Ketra.
 The album also featured two collaboration with Italian rappers Lazza and Tony Effe of Dark Polo Gang.

 The album's tracks deal with different personal and social issues, such as the death of her father from leukemia, feminism and the relationship with social networks.
 The singer told about the meaning of the project: